-Upon the effectiveness of the registration statement of was compensation committee of the board of directors. which this prospectus forms a part, we will establish will serve as members of our compensation committee. [] will chair the compensation committee.
-We will adopt a compensation committee charter, which compensation committee, including: will detail the principal functions of the reviewing and approving on an annual basis the corpor Executive Officer's compensation, evaluating our Chic goals and objectives and determining and approving the Officer based on such evaluation; ef Executive Officer's performance in light of such
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of the board of directors.
+Lauren Anderson, Danelle Barrett and Janice Bryant Howroyd will serve as members of our compensation committee.

+We will adopt a compensation committee charter, which will detail the principal functions of the compensation committee, including:

+reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our Chief Executive Officer based on such evaluation;